cartheur/M6x09-II-SBC/README.md

 ### Project notes

 05.01.2024: Board _alpha_ has been assembled awaiting inserting chips.

 08.01.2024: Board _gamma_ has been assembled awaiting inserting chips.

+13.01.2024: Dream confirms this is the project to be focusing all attention upon.

 #### Reference